Who is Strictly Come Dancing celebrity contestant Gemma Atkinson? Finalist returns for 2019 Christmas special

 Which Strictly skilled has Gemma been paired with?
 Gorka Marquez

-Which sequence did Gemma Atkinson star in?
+Which collection did Gemma Atkinson star in?
 Strictly 2017 – the place she made the ultimate

 Who was she partnered with then?
 Aljaz Skorjanec